josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🧠_Psychological_Containment/🥕_tiny_wins_exhaustion_containment.md

 ## 🏮 Footer

-*Tiny Wins — Exhaustion Containment* is a living node of the Polaris Protocol.
+*🥕 Tiny Wins — Exhaustion Containment* is a living node of the Polaris Protocol.
 It documents how minor approvals or token gestures are engineered to simulate progress while maintaining exhaustion loops and structural chokeholds.

 > 📡 Cross-references: